thxbb12/awesome-computing-resources/README.md

 ## Compilation
 * [Godbolt][32] - Compile some code and watch the generated assembly for different programming languages.
 * [llvm backend][144] - Creating an LLVM Backend for the Cpu0 Architecture
+* [emscripten][165] - Emscripten is a complete compiler toolchain to WebAssembly, using LLVM

 ## Computer Graphics
 * [scratchapixel][7] - Mathematics and Physics for Computer Graphics